 Robotics Engineering Technology Program

 Mechatronics is an interdisciplinary field that combines computer, electrical and mechanical engineering to create control devices for hybrid systems.
 The study of robotics is founded on the principles of Science, Technology, Engineering and Math (STEM).
+RET student Tyler Findley said that he chose the program because he loves, "working with all three of the mechanical, Electrical and Computer aspects of engineering and Robotics provides some of all those in its field".

 From the initial creation of the RET program, Cal U has been affiliated with the Robotics Academy at Carnegie Mellon University.
 Cal U is also tied in with numerous K-12 schools in the 2+2+2 program and as a regional supporter of Bots-IQ and FIRST competition events.
 Additionally, the RET program works closely with the National Center for Robotics Engineering Technology Education (NCRETE) at Cal U.

 Because the RET program relies on a number of existing, accredited programs, you have the flexibility to continue study toward a baccalaureate degree.
-Four-year B.S. programs such as computer engineering technology, electrical engineering technology, technology management and computer science are natural extensions to the RET program.
+Four-year B.S. programs such as mechatronics engineering technology, electrical engineering technology, technology management and computer science are natural extensions to the RET program.